Masquerade (Eric Saade album): Commercial performance

-Masquerade debuted at number two on the Sverigetopplistan chart in Sweden, behind the reissue of The Rolling Stones album, Exile on Main St. (1972).
+Masquerade entered the Sweden's Sverigetopplistan chart at number two, behind the reissue of The Rolling Stones album, Exile on Main St. (1972).
 The album remained on the charts for non-consecutive 58 weeks, becoming his longest-charting album as of September, 2020.
 Masquerade has been certified gold by the Swedish Recording Industry Association (GLF).

 Track listing

 Personnel

 Adapted from the album's liner notes.